madison-schaaff/portfolio/README.md

 <img src="assets/images/settings.png" width="600" />

 1. Go to your repository's Settings
-2. Choose the "Pages" tab and choose Branch `main`
+2. Choose the "Pages" tab under "Build and Deployment", click "Deploy from a branch" and choose `main`
 3. Don't forget to save this setting

 ### Your Published Portfolio Site